CSCfi/csc-user-guide/docs/cloud/pouta/adding-images.md

-# Creating, uploading and sharing virtual machine images
+# Creating, converting, uploading and sharing virtual machine images

 This article explains how to manage images in Pouta.